• Skip to main content

 Blend until completely smooth.
 Use a spatula to remove all remaining dry ingredients from the sides of the blender.

-Cook for 3 minutes until the bubble on the top remains flip the pancakes and cook until golden brown.
+Cook for 3 minutes until the bubbles on the top remains flip the pancakes and cook until golden brown.

 Stack of pancakes with a few cinnamon sticks and forks near bye.